Destiny-IT-guy/linux-basic/Users/README.md

 ### /etc/passwd

-This is a file that stores basic information about users. each line represent a user.
+This is a file that stores basic information about users.
+Each line represent a user.
 No password are stored here.
 This is an example of 2 line in this file

 ```bash
 root:x:0:0:root:/root:/bin/bash